 be aware that setting this property value to "0" (zero) (= disable Timeout) or some large value will mean that

-the Wrapper's ability to detect a JVM hang as it is running will be disabled.
+the Wrapper's ability to detect a JVM hang while it is running will be disabled.

 Also note that if the Wrapper process is killed abnormally or God forbid crashes,

-then the JVM will never attempt to resynch with the Wrapper.
+then the JVM will never attempt to resync with the Wrapper.

 With normal ping timeouts, the JVM would exit on its own after a few seconds.

 property is set to "TRUE" and the Debugger Detection is functioning, this "timeout" property will be ignored.

 This property allows to specify a certain action to be performed

 whenever a ping timeout takes place after the seconds specified in the wrapper.ping.timeout property above.